What does it cost?

 Search Georgia State’s Database

-You will be paired with a Graduate Student Experience professional who stays on top of the extracurricular programming that will enhance your academic journey and propel your career.
+You will be paired with a Graduate Student Engagement professional who stays on top of the extracurricular programming that will enhance your academic journey and propel your career.
 Activities include boot camps on topics that are relevant to your field, professional workshops, networking events, recruiting fairs, and meet-and-greets intended to create camaraderie with your peers.

 Careers & Certifications